-Officials of the Presidium of the SPA and Presidium of the Democratic Front for the Reunification of Korea, who retreated to Manpho, were staying together.
+Officials of the Presidium of the SPA who retreated to Manpho, were staying together.

-On November 19, 1950, Kim Il Sung called on them.
+On November 19, 1950, Kim II Sung called on them.

 They never expected that he would come to such a remote mountain village, and were very pleased.
 Expressing sympathy for their hard life, he walked into the yard of the house which was used temporarily as a building of the Presidium.